samlaubscher/Bristol-Blackbook/README.md

 - Small
 - Testable

-**User Stories**

 When necessary, I wanted to break stories down into smaller related epics.

-- UX
 - As a developer, I want my site to have a clearly defined purpose so users are aware of the sites functionality, maintaining a good user experience.
 - As a developer, I want each of my features to have effective functionality so that users are not given an unpleasent experience.

-- User Accounts:
 - As a designer, I want users to register for an account so that I can personalise their experience.
 - As a developer, I want users to register for an account so that I can implement user authentication, preventing unauthorised editing and deletion of data.
-    - As a registered user, I want control over my account, so that I can easily choose to delete the account or any content I have uploaded to the website.

-- Database Content
 - As a designer, I want each work to display correct info, so that users to be able to clearly find the artist, style, year and type.
 - As a designer, I want to display all content relating to each artist, crew, style or type, so that users are able to easily navigate and view this content.
 - As a user, I want to see how to add content, so that I can easily contribute to the database.
+- As a user, I want to
+- As a registered user, I want control over my account, so that I can easily choose to delete the account or any content I have uploaded to the website.

 ### 1.4 Design Process

 ### **Colour scheme**

 ### **Typography**

+For the main title font used within this project, I imported a free font named 'Sprayerz' from the font folder within static/.
+The font I used for the main site body including the navbar was 'Kanit', supplied by Google Fonts.

+The font is one of the most important aspects of the design process, so the title and text font has to fit the space theme.
+I used 'Audiowide' for the main title and layered multiple h2 elements offset to create a 3d drop shadow with a neon glow above.
+The main body text font is 'Oxanium' which is a really nice squared font that works with the digital look.
+'Orbitron' is used for the score counter, the font works well with the black background as the styled line through the letters stops the font being too visually stimulating, maintaining focus on the centre of the screen.

 ### **Wireframes**